 Is Garlic Bad For Dogs?

-The answer to the question “can dogs have garlic” is simple: no, no, and no!
+The answer to the question “can dogs eat garlic” is simple: No, no, and no!

 Why is Garlic Poisonous to Dogs?

 Garlic and other members of the allium family (e.g., onions, chives, leeks, shallots, and scallions) contain a substance known as thiosulfate.
 This can be toxic to dogs but not to humans.

 When dogs eat garlic and other foods containing thiosulfates, they can develop hemolytic anemia.
 This is a disorder in which red blood cells are destroyed faster than they can be replenished.
 This substance also puts dogs at risk for developing other serious conditions, like Heinz body anemia and methemoglobinemia.

 These disorders can cause several serious side effects, including rapid breathing, lethargy, weakness, jaundice and dark-colored urine.

 A full list of symptoms can be found below:

 Symptoms of Garlic Poisoning in Dogs

 - Liver and spleen inflammation

 - Pale gums